-This is a recording about the best way to market your podcast with podcasting pioneers Tim Bourquin, Michael Geoghegan, Jason Van Orden, Wing Yu and yours truly discussing best practices for marketing a podcast.
+This is a recording about the best way to market your podcast with podcasting pioneers Tim Bourquin, Michael Geoghegan, Jason Van Orden, Wing Yu, and yours truly discussing best practices for using a digital marketing agency to promote a podcast.

-It was recorded at a special panel on podcasting at the Consumer Electronics Show in Las Vegas.
+It was recorded at a special podcasting panel at the Consumer Electronics Show in Las Vegas.

 10:26 – Orden reveals the elements needed to create a successful podcast, including selecting the most effective content and identifying what information to include in the feed.

 12:47 – Schwartzman explains how to choose a format and a message that will lend to marketing a podcast that adds a new level of transparency to the marketing mix.

 14:56 – Geoghegan talks about the launch of the Disneyland podcast and how to best format a podcast that will appeal to marketing and advertising executives.